-Mdina is situated on a rocky outcrop about nine miles (15km) west of Valletta.
-At the heart of Mdina is its landmark Baroque Cathedral of St Paul.
-While the Knights reigned over Malta the city became the home of the Maltese nobility, who lived there under autonomous rule, not being deemed worthy to be invited to join the Order of St John.
-The descendants of some of these families live here still.
-Mdina and Rabat not only offer some fascinating and valuable sightseeing opportunities, but the old city is particularly inviting at night when it is lamplit and visitors can enjoy the ambience of restaurants tucked away in its bastions and palace courtyards.
-Motor vehicles are strictly not allowed inside the city walls, and pedestrians have free reign to walk the streets and take in a glimpse of life in the middle ages.
+Known as the Noble City, Mdini was the original capital of Malta before the arrival of the Knights of St John in the Middle Ages.
+Initially a Phoenician town, it underwent periods of Roman, Arbaic and Norman occupation.
+Situated on a rocky outcrop about nine miles (15km) west of Valletta, the elegant walled settlement can trace its origins back more than 4,000 years.
+Although today, all that remains is the largely restored medieval town.
+At the heart of Mdina is the landmark Baroque Cathedral of St Paul.
+While the Knights reigned over Malta the city became the home of the Maltese nobility, who lived there under autonomous rule and deemed unworthy of joining the Order of St John.
+Descendants of some of these families still live in the city.
+Mdina and the ancient suburb of Rabat not only offer some fascinating and valuable sightseeing opportunities, but also come alive in their own unique ways when the sun sets.
+Lamplight accompany ambient evenings spent in restaurants, tucked away in bastions and palace courtyards.
+Motor vehicles are banned inside the city walls, and pedestrians have free reign to walk the streets and take in this precious site of Maltese heritage.